BruceEckel/BruceEckel-hugo/README.md

 hugo new post/<title>.md
 ```

-Once you're finished editing, deploy with:
+Once you're finished editing, deploy using Github desktop.

+Netlify builds the site automatically, so the only reason to run Hugo locally
+is to check the post for errors:

 ```
-deploy.bat
+hugo
 ```

-Then update using Github desktop.